 CTU Fast Track™

-If you are interested in CTU’s Criminal Justice - Forensic Science program offered at our Aurora campus, request more information today.
+If you are interested in CTU’s Criminal Justice - Forensic Science program offered at our Denver South campus, request more information today.

 1 Roufa, Timothy.
 "Crime Scene Investigator Job Information."
 The Balance.
 Retrieved from: https://www.thebalance.com/crime-scene-investigator-job-information-974470 (Visited 10/12/22).